microsoft/qsharp/katas/content/single_qubit_gates/prepare_arbitrary_state/solution.md

 1. Convert the state from $\ket{0}$ to $\alpha\ket{0} + \beta\ket{1}$.
    This can be done in a similar manner to the "Preparing a Rotated State" exercise, we first prepare an $\alpha\ket{0} -i\beta\ket{1}$ state using the $R_x$ gate, and then removing the relative phase of $-i$ by applying the $S$ gate, which would turn $\alpha\ket{0} -i\beta\ket{1}$ to $\alpha\ket{0} + \beta\ket{1}$.
-   An alternative, simpler approach is to use the $R_y$ gate, which allows us to get the necessary state right away without introducing a relative phase:
+   An alternative, simpler approach is to use the $R_y$ gate, which allows you to get the necessary state right away without introducing a relative phase:
 $$
 R_y(2\arctan\frac{\beta}{\alpha}) = \begin{bmatrix} \alpha & -\beta \\ \beta & \alpha \end{bmatrix}
 $$